A-Shalchian/COMP3123/exec05/Readme.md

 - Why is `express.Router()` used in Express.js applications, and how does it benefit the code structure?

+`express.Router()` is a middleware and routing system in Express.js that allows you to create route handlers.
+It acts as a mini-application capable of performing middleware and routing functions.

 **7. Error Handling in Express.js**

 - How would you implement error handling in the Express routes to ensure that any issues (such as file not found or server errors) are appropriately handled?
 Provide an example.

+1. You can define middleware with four parameters `(err, req, res, next)` at the end of all routes.

+2. You should wrap asynchronous code in try-catch blocks to catch errors.

+3. Handle specific errors within individual routes.

 ---